alondahari/alondahari.github.io/_posts/2024-01-17-creating-npm-1password-plugin-part-1.md

 image: img/1password-plugins.png
 categories:
   - Open Source
+tags:
+  - Go
+  - CLI
+  - 1Password
 ---

 I love 1Password.
 I especially love their CLI integration with [shell plugins](https://developer.1password.com/docs/cli/shell-plugins).
 Recently, I decided to dedicate some of my time to contribute to open source projects that I find interesting, so I naturally started looking at the tools I use daily.

+## tl;dr

+Take a look at the [open PR](https://github.com/1Password/shell-plugins/pull/422) on the GitHub repo for the end result.

+## Exploration

 Looking through their [open source shell plugins repo](https://github.com/1Password/shell-plugins) on GitHub, I quickly found that there is no plugin for NPM.
 There was a [previous attempt](https://github.com/1Password/shell-plugins/pull/168) for it, but that was deserted.
 However, I could see that the internal team was excited about the plugin from that open PR, so I got to working.